runtimeverification/mir-semantics/docs/semantics-notes.md

 We recommend reading through the [MIR construction](https://rustc-dev-guide.rust-lang.org/mir/construction.html) section of the `rustc` dev guide.
-It provides good insight on what some Mir constructs mean.
+It provides a good insight on what some Mir constructs mean.

 Another useful resource if the `rustc` dev guide [Glossary](https://rustc-dev-guide.rust-lang.org/appendix/glossary.html).